 Provenance: Darrell Plank Collection

-The design for Warren Van Vliet’s jar was intended to advance the preservation of fruits and other foods by improving the jar’s seal.
+The design for the Van Vliet jar was intended to advance the preservation of fruits and other foods by improving the jar’s seal.
 The jars were narrow at the top and flared to a wider, more stable bottom.
-To seal the jars, Van Vliet developed a baling device that wrapped the jars with wire.
-The wire then secured a yoke-shaped clamp that tightly held the jars’ lids when they were closed, creating an air-tight seal.
-Van Vliet’s jars came in a variety of sizes from one-half pint to two quarts.
+To seal the jars, Van Vliet developed a baling device that wrapped the jar with wire.
+The wire then secured a yoke-shaped clamp that tightly held the lid of the jar when they were closed, creating an air-tight seal.
+Van Vliet’s jars came in a variety of sizes from a one-half pint to half gallons.

-Unfortunately, the Van Vliet jars were only made for four years; the factory burned down in 1885, and the storeroom, fasteners, and jars were lost.
+Unfortunately, the Van Vliet jars were only made for four years as the factory burned down in 1885, and the storeroom, fasteners, and jars were lost.
 The factory was never rebuilt.
 Because the Van Vliet canning jars were only made for a short time, there are very few in existence.

-Support: Quart “VAN VLIET IMPROVED” jar in an extremely rare (or singular) yellow-green color.
+Support Images: Auction Lot 45: Quart “VAN VLIET IMPROVED” jar in an extremely rare (or singular) yellow-green color.
 The glass displays some beautiful character with tons of seed bubbles and some swirling.
 There are also some very subtle amber swirls visible through the jar.
 The base of the jar has “feet” comprised of the 8 embossed letters “VAN VLIET”.
 Original iron clamp assembly and original wire.
 The Van Vliet glass lid is more yellowish than the jar but looks very good on the jar.
 The base has an embossed mold number “13”.
-We believe this is one of only two known colored Van Vliet jars. – Greg Spurgeon with North American Glass
+We believe this is one of only two known colored Van Vliet jars. – Greg Spurgeon, North American Glass, November 2007

-Support: Auction Lot 44: “The / Van Vliet / Jar / Of 1881” Fruit Jar, America, circa 1881.
+Support Images: Auction Lot 44: “The / Van Vliet / Jar / Of 1881” Fruit Jar, America, circa 1881.
 Cylindrical, tapering from bottom to top, aquamarine, ground mouth with glass lid, wire and thumb screw closure – smooth base with embossed “1”, half-gallon; (potstone between the J and A in “Jar” has several 1/8 inch radiations).
 L #2878 An appealing jar with the unusual closure and odd tapering form.
-Generally fine condition. – Norman C. Heckler & Company Auction #177
+Generally fine condition. – Norman C. Heckler & Company, Auction #177